ridren/terminalGraphDrawer/README.md

         keep in mind that cursor is not changing its position when you are typing
 ```

-graph in program:
+diagram in program:
 ![image](https://user-images.githubusercontent.com/95301979/154369259-f9de3f5c-b6c6-44a1-92d1-399d3ae50b9b.png)

-other graph exported to file: (green is here because my terminal is green)
+other diagram exported to file: (green is here because my terminal is green)
 ![image](https://user-images.githubusercontent.com/95301979/154369436-b7996eac-7793-4158-891e-b8c7029f5c2c.png)